 Composition of SPGC Scope of Work 1.
 Members: 1.
-To discuss the issues recommended by the DPGCs (A) Conveners DPGC of all the covering the academic programs, PG and Ph.D. disciplines, HSS and all the curriculum and courses, academic indiscipline, centers academic malpractices and send its (B) One PG and one Ph.D. recommendations to the Senate. student representative 2.
-Based on the recommendations of the DPGC, and nominated by the Students assessment of the academic programs, suggest Gymkhana appropriate revisions or modifications or 2.
-Convener: Nominated by improvements to Senate. the Senate 3.
-Discussing the revision of the PG and Ph.D.
-3. Member Secretary: DR/AR curriculum based upon the recommendations of the (Academics) ex-officio DPGC and recommending same to the Senate.
-4. Discussion on the starting of new PG programs.
+To discuss the issues recommended by the DPGCs (A) Conveners DPGC of all the disciplines, HSS and all the • centers academic malpractices and send its recommendations to (B) One PG and one Ph.D. student representative nominated by the Students Gymkhana(for 1 0 non-evaluation item only). appropriate revisions or modifications or 2.
+Convener: Nominated by the improvements to Senate.
+Senate 3.
+Discussing the revision of the PG and Ph.D. curriculum 3.
+Member Secretary: DR/AR based upon the recommendations of the DPGC and (Academics) ex-officio recommending same to the Senate. , , , , , 4.
+Discussion on the starting of new PG programs.
 5. Discussion on starting of new PG and Ph.D. courses and recommending same to the Senate.
 6. Cases of Early-termination of the PG and Ph.D. students keeping in view the recommendations of the concerned DPGC.
 7. Any other academic issue related to the PG and Ph.D. students.
+Students.